LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 ## Use an index to get a single character from a string.

-- The characters (individual letters, numbers, and so on) in a string are ordered.
-For example, the string 'AB' is not the same as 'BA'.
-Because of this ordering, we can treat the string as a list of characters.
-- Each position in the string (first, second, etc.) is given a number.
-This number is called an index or sometimes a subscript.
-- Indices are numbered from 0 rather than 1.
-- Use the position's index in square brackets to get the character at that position.
+We can reference the specific location of a character (individual letters, numbers, and so on) in a text string by using its index position.
+In Python, each character in a string (first, second, etc.) is given a number, which is called an index.
+Indices are numbered to begin from 0 rather than 1.
+We can use an index number in square brackets to refer to the character at that position.

 ```python
 element = 'helium'